About this course

 Understand the processes that created the physical world in this practical, BSc Physical Geography course.
 You’ll explore specialist scientific subjects such as ecology and geology from the start of your studies.
 This course will prepare you for work in a range of fields, including environmental management or engineering.

-Explore a range of physical environments as you study current and future sustainability challenges.
-You’ll learn how to 'read' a landscape, analyse geographical data and use satellite images to understand our dynamic and changeable world.
+Explore a range of physical environments and social conditions as you study current and future sustainability challenges.
+You’ll learn how to analyse geographical data and use satellite images to understand our dynamic and changeable world.

 As part of this course you can: